Imaginerum/training-python/README.md

 # training

-I put here my code to have database of my training tasks and see what VCS can do.
+I put here my code to have database of my training tasks as a reminder and I want to understand how do I really can use Git (VCS).